Trump has his sights set on West Virginia for the fall

 Trump likes the state so much, he joked with senators during the lunch, that he might move there after the presidency.

-Trump may have noticed a new poll in the state that put Democratic Senator Joe Manchin down by two points against Republican Patrick Morrissey, who just became the GOP nominee last week.
-The previous poll, done in August of last year, had Manchin up for 14 points.
+Trump may have noticed a new poll in the state that put Democratic Sen. Joe Manchin down by 2 points against state Attorney General Patrick Morrissey, who just became the GOP nominee last week.
+A previous poll, in August of last year, had Manchin up for 14 points.

 “According to the information from yesterday, there was a 17-point drop in the popularity of the incumbent there,” Sen. Tim Scott, R-S.C., said.